Rating scale: Types of rating scales

 Some data are measured at the interval level.
 Numbers indicate the magnitude of difference between items, but there is no absolute zero point.
 A good example is a Fahrenheit/Celsius temperature scale where the differences between numbers matter, but placement of zero does not.

 Some data are measured at the ratio level.
 Numbers indicate magnitude of difference and there is a fixed zero point.
 Ratios can be calculated.
 Examples include age, income, price, costs, sales revenue, sales volume and market share.

 More than one rating scale question is required to measure an attitude or perception due to the requirement for statistical comparisons between the categories in the polytomous Rasch model for ordered categories.
-In terms of Classical test theory, more than one question is required to obtain an index of internal reliability such as Cronbach's alpha, which is a basic criterion for assessing the effectiveness of a rating scale and, more generally, a psychometric instrument.
+In classical test theory, more than one question is required to obtain an index of internal reliability such as Cronbach's alpha, which is a basic criterion for assessing the effectiveness of a rating scale.

 Rating scales used online

 Rating scales are used widely online in an attempt to provide indications of consumer opinions of products.
 Examples of sites which employ ratings scales are IMDb, Epinions.com, Yahoo!
 Movies, Amazon.com, BoardGameGeek and TV.com which use a rating scale from 0 to 100 in order to obtain "personalised film recommendations".

 In almost all cases, online rating scales only allow one rating per user per product, though there are exceptions such as Ratings.net, which allows users to rate products in relation to several qualities.
 Most online rating facilities also provide few or no qualitative descriptions of the rating categories, although again there are exceptions such as Yahoo!
 Movies, which labels each of the categories between F and A+ and BoardGameGeek, which provides explicit descriptions of each category from 1 to 10.
 Often, only the top and bottom category is described, such as on IMDb's online rating facility.